jonespm/SI664-docs/install/mac-brew_python_django_mysql-install.md

 (venv) kathrada:django_tutorial arwhyte$ python manage.py migrate
 ```

-:warn: :rage: the migration will likely fail with a long traceback that I've trimmed to the last
+:warning: :rage: The migration will likely fail with a long traceback that I've trimmed to the last two lines:
-two lines:

 ```
 ...